MinaAnis7/keyquake/README.md

 2. Start typing the displayed text
 3. Your WPM, accuracy, and other metrics will be calculated after finishing the test
 4. Track your progress by going to **results tracker tab**

+## License
+All rights reserved.
+Unauthorized copying or reproduction is prohibited.